2017 Sport Clips Haircuts VFW 200

 The 2017 Sport Clips Haircuts VFW 200 was the 24th stock car race of the 2017 NASCAR Xfinity Series season, and the 25th iteration of the event.
 The race was held on Saturday, September 2, 2017, in Darlington, South Carolina at Darlington Raceway, a 1.366 miles (2.198 km) permanent tri-oval racetrack.
 The race was increased from 147 laps to 148 laps, due to a NASCAR overtime finish.
 Denny Hamlin, driving for Joe Gibbs Racing, held off Joey Logano in an exciting battle with 2 laps to go, and would earn his 17th career NASCAR Xfinity Series win, along with his first of the season.
-To fill out the podium, Kevin Harvick, driving for Stewart-Haas Racing, would finish in 3rd, respectively.
+To fill out the podium, Kevin Harvick, driving for Stewart–Haas Racing, would finish in 3rd, respectively.

-Background

-The race was held at Darlington Raceway, which is a race track built for NASCAR racing located in Darlington, South Carolina.
-It is nicknamed "The Lady in Black" and "The Track Too Tough to Tame" by many NASCAR fans and drivers and advertised as "A NASCAR Tradition."
-It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
-This situation makes it very challenging for the crews to set up their cars' handling in a way that will be effective at both ends.